Ankit0044/Library-Management-System/README.md

 # Library-Management-System
-This is a python based system used for the purpose of libraray management
+This is a python based project used for the purpose of libraray management